emqx/bootcamp/mqtt-test-kit/README.md

 ![img](./assets/08-scene-test-result-01.png)

-If we only consider message delay, the performance of the three scenarios is actually very close.
+If we only consider message latency, the performance of the three scenarios is actually very close.
 And under the same load, the fan-out scenario always consumes less CPU.
 So if we take 75% CPU usage as the boundary, we can see quite intuitively that compared to the other two scenarios, fan-out can achieve a higher throughput.

 ![img](./assets/09-scene-test-result-02.png)